ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-2.md

 Since the MBS investor coupon rate (4%) is equal to the discount rate (4%), this mortgage is trading at par.
 Thus, the NPV of investor cash flows is exactly
 $300M.
-Recomputing the cash flows and NPV confirms this result.
+Recomputing the NPV confirms this result.

 ### Problem 2 Part F